Davisville Village: Mount Pleasant West

-The Minto Quantum towers were built and completed in 2007.
+The Minto towers were built and completed in 2007.

 Mount Pleasant East

-Mount Pleasant East is bordered to the east by Bayview Avenue, Moore Avenue to the south, Yonge Street to the west and Blythwood to the north.
-The people in this neighbourhood are predominantly in their working years and enjoy house value well above the norm for the city.
+Mount Pleasant East is bordered to the east by Bayview Avenue, Moore Avenue to the south, Mount Pleasant to the west and Blythwood to the north.
+The people in this neighbourhood are predominantly in their working years and house value is above average for the city.
 It is comparable to The Beaches in demographics and income.